substrate-asia/wiki-faq/audit-checklist.md

     - i.e. validated before enter tx queue
 - Integration
   - Check all the parameter values are sane
-  - Ensure there are tests to validate the dependent parameters
+  - Ensure there are tests or benchmarks to validate the dependent parameters
     - e.g. Check the value of Dispatchable weights for FRAME pallets